FEUP-ESOF-2020-21/open-cx-t4g2-codemasters/README.md

 ### Story #7
-As a user I want to be able to edit my conference’s post
+As a user I want to be able to edit my talk’s post

 ### User interface mockup
 [a introduzir]

 ### Scenery
-* Edit conference’s post
+* Edit talk’s post
-* **Given:** A conference’s post that was published by me
+* **Given:** A talk’s post that was published by me
 * **When:** I tap the “edit post” button
 * **And:** I change what I’ve written initially in the post
 * **Then:** The information on my post changes